rapdev-io/servicenow-oss/README.md

 # servicenow-oss
 This repository complies ServiceNow scripts created by the RapDev team.
-Take a look through our repo and find helpful ServiceNow tips and tricks.
+Take a look through our repo to find useful functions, integrations, and scoped applications!